keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Beginner1.md

 <img width="700px" alt="Example phylogeny where all or only a subset of cases are included in the final phylogeny" src="https://github.com/nextstrain/nextstrain.org/raw/master/static-site/content/help/01-general/figures/toy_alignment_tree.png"/>
 </p>
 <p>
-The left side of the above image shows a phylogenetic tree, with four sequenced genomes: A, B, C and D. On the right side, we see the corresponding viral genomes represented as a long line.
-Mutations are represented by coloured circles along the genome.
+The above image shows four sequenced genomes: A, B, C and D. On the left side of the letters, we see the a phylogenetic tree, while on the right side, the corresponding viral genomes are represented as long lines.
+Mutations are shown as circles along the genome.

 Phylogenetic trees track how the genome of the virus accumulates mutations as time passes.